I've read many books with a Skeptical slant, and I keep encountering three

 view where anyone who complains of scientific suppression is nothing but a

 delusional paranoid.
-It's implying that intellectual bigotry cannot
+It's wrongly implying that intellectual bigotry

 occur.
-It says that all complaints of mistreatment are invalid by
+It implies that all complaints of mistreatment are invalid by

 definition.
 It justifies the following common ploy of many skeptics: